 “As someone who is a former white-collar criminal defense attorney myself, I cannot think of an occasion on which one of my clients was even close to being put in solitary confinement two weeks before fairly complex litigation and preparing for this,” Laura Ingraham noted.

-Mukasey insisted it “is totally unnecessary” for Manafort to remain in solitary confinement while awaiting his three-week trial beginning on July 25.
+Mukasey insisted it “is totally unnecessary” for Manafort to remain in solitary confinement while awaiting his three-week trial, which begins on July 25.